 Stolen Hours Update

 It’s been over a year and a half since I began work on the project.
 I had made around 18 pictures: 9 in color and 9 in black & white.
 After a few months, I looked at them and decided to scrap 10 of the photographs and reshoot them in a different way.
-It’s really a struggle against perfectionist tendencies.

 It’s coming together.
 I’m working toward a Summer 2027 deadline with my exhibit aimed for Fall 2027.
 Let’s work.